electric-sql/electric/generator/README.md

   .strict()
 ```

 > When a `required` field is omitted the field needs to be added manually in the respective prisma function like `create`, `update`, `createMany` and so on.
-Otherwise Typescript would complain.
+Otherwise TypeScript would complain.

 ```ts
 const appRouter = t.router({